EvernodeXRPL/evernode-host/README.md

   - Disk space: **4 GB** minimum free disk space for `/home`
   - Domain name for your host
   - Email address for others to contact/report issues on your host
+  - Existing XRPL account with an EVR balance greater than 5120 (use [this page](https://dashboard.evernode.org/#/testnet-faucet) to generate a testnet account with EVR balance).

 ## Important tips